Herpes 101: Understanding Symptoms, Treatment, and Prevention

 What do I tell my partner?

-If you are entering into a relationship, you bear the responsibility of informing your partner that you are infected.
+It would be best to inform your partner that you are infected when entering a relationship.
 Conversely, if you are already in a relationship, you should request your partner to undergo testing and disclose any past physical encounters.

 What kind of resistance is helpful?

-Certain medications such as acyclovir, famciclovir, and valacyclovir are the best-known drugs that can provide relief from symptoms of herpes.
-While very little resistance is encountered, the response to treatment varies greatly from person to person.
-There are cases when a person might need additional drugs to suppress viral outbreaks.
+The best-known drugs that can offer relief from herpes symptoms include medications like acyclovir, famciclovir, and valacyclovir.
+While these drugs encounter very little resistance, the response to treatment varies significantly from person to person.
+Some individuals may require additional drugs to suppress viral outbreaks.